-By Georgiy Voloshin (the 04/09/2013 issue of the CACI Analyst)
+By Armen Grigoryan (the 13/11/2013 issue of the CACI Analyst)

-by Farkhod Tolipov (the 08/07/2013 issue of the CACI Analyst)
+By Yelena Sadovskaya (the 30/10/2013 issue of the CACI Analyst)

-by Georgiy Voloshin (07/10/2013 issue of the CACI Analyst)
+By Georgiy Voloshin (the 02/10/2013 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.